 II.
 Clinic Sessions and Usage of 3D Printing Facilities

-To support participants with no access to 3D printers, SUTD and PIXEL Labs@NLB will be availing our 3D printers on the university’s campus, as well as at the PIXEL Labs@NLB in Jurong and Tampines regional libraries on selected days.
+To support participants with no access to 3D printers, PIXEL Labs@NLB will be availing 3D printers at the PIXEL Labs@NLB in Jurong and Tampines regional libraries on selected days.
 Clinic sessions may also held during selected sessions.

 More details on the booking of the facilities will be released on 12 Dec.